You are viewing the Caracas chapter Global New York Acarigua

 Production · Logistics · Mediation

-Local coordination will be activated together with funding and the final calendar.
+Local coordination would be activated together with funding and the final calendar.
 Its role will be to articulate venues, communities, educational institutions, production, documentary recording and relations with local media.

 The material

-With $15 you help secure the materials kit for one participant in a future resilience workshop in Caracas: paper, drawing tools and the notebook where someone can begin to tell their own story of exodus and permanence.
+A $15 reference amount may help secure the materials kit for one participant in a future resilience workshop in Caracas: paper, drawing tools and the notebook where someone can begin to tell their own story of exodus and permanence.

-With $25 per month you become a Caracas Chapter Continuity Partner.
-Your recurring contribution helps us plan: reserve spaces, confirm mediators, produce materials and sustain operational continuity.
+A $25 monthly reference amount may help the Caracas Chapter plan: reserve spaces, confirm mediators, produce materials and sustain operational continuity.

 Measurable, auditable and integrable impact.